fadden/CiderPress2/cp2/Manual-cp2.md

 Specifies number of sectors per track, default 16.
 Used when creating disk images.

+#### `--set-int=name:value`

+This is a way to pass certain configuration options to lower-level code.
+For example, `--set-int=dos-vtoc-track:0x15` would direct the DOS filesystem code to look for the catalog on track 0x15 instead of 0x11.
+You generally won't need to use this.

 #### `--show-log`, `--no-show-log` (default)

 If enabled, a log of information useful for debugging will be shown after